Research in Motion

 An equally important aspect of this debate lies in the philosophical underpinnings of these professions.
 While physiotherapy, chiropractic care, and osteopathy all aim to improve physical function and reduce pain, their approaches, treatment models, and underlying principles differ significantly.

 – Physiotherapy is rooted in evidence-based practice, focusing on restoring movement, improving strength, and facilitating recovery through exercises, manual therapy, education, and rehabilitation techniques.
-It addresses musculoskeletal, neurological, and cardiopulmonary conditions by combining scientific research with patient-centered care.
+It addresses musculoskeletal, neurological, and cardiopulmonary conditions by combining scientific research with patient-centred care.

 – Osteopathy takes a holistic view, focusing not only on the musculoskeletal system but also on the body’s interconnected systems.
 Osteopaths use manipulation techniques aimed at improving circulation, relieving tension, and supporting self-healing.